MihaelIsaev/UIKitPlus/README.md

 Support this lib by giving a ⭐️!

+# KNOW ISSUE

+⚠️ don't use Xcode 11.2 because of compiler bug in it which is showing `Type of expression is ambiguous without more context` in function builders is expression is long.
+Use Xcode 11.1 cause there everything compiles fine.
+Hope this issue will be fixed in nearest Xcode update.

 #### Learn how to use through the [Example](https://github.com/MihaelIsaev/UIKitPlusExample) project 🎮
 Please feel free to request for specific examples in [example project issues](https://github.com/MihaelIsaev/UIKitPlusExample/issues) I'll try to cover as much as I can 🚀